Wally Wood: Silver Age and Bronze Age

 Wood additionally did art and stories for comic-book companies large and small – from Marvel (and its 1950s iteration Atlas Comics), DC (including House of Mystery and Jack Kirby's Challengers of the Unknown), and Warren (Creepy, Eerie, 1984), to such smaller firms as Avon (Eerie, Strange Worlds), Charlton (War and Attack, Jungle Jim), Fox (Martin Kane, Private Eye), Gold Key (M.A.R.S.
-Patrol Total War, Fantastic Voyage), Harvey (Unearthly Spectaculars), King Comics (Jungle Jim), Atlas/Seaboard (The Destructor), Youthful Comics (Capt.
-Science) and the toy company Wham-O (Wham-O Giant Comics).
+Patrol Total War, Fantastic Voyage), Harvey (Unearthly Spectaculars), King Comics (Jungle Jim), Atlas/Seaboard (The Destructor), Youthful (Captain Science) and the toy company Wham-O (Wham-O Giant Comics).
 In 1965, Wood, Len Brown, and possibly Larry Ivie created T.H.U.N.D.E.R.
 Agents for Tower Comics.
 He wrote and drew the 1967 syndicated Christmas comic strip Bucky's Christmas Caper.
 During the 1960s, Wood did many trading cards and humor products for Topps Chewing Gum, including concept roughs for Topps' famed 1962 Mars Attacks cards prior to the final art by Bob Powell and Norman Saunders.

 For Marvel during the Silver Age of Comic Books, Wood's work as penciler-inker of Daredevil #5–8 and inker over Bob Powell of issues #9-11 established the title character's distinctive red costume (in issue #7).
 Wood and Stan Lee introduced the Stilt-Man in Daredevil #8 (June 1965).
 When Daredevil guest-starred in Fantastic Four #39–40, Wood inked that character, over Jack Kirby pencils, on the covers and throughout the interior.

 Wood penciled and inked the first four 10-page installments of the company's "Dr. Doom" feature in Astonishing Tales #1–4 (Aug.
 1970-Feb.
 1971), and both wrote and drew anthological horror/suspense tales in Tower of Shadows #5–8 (May–Nov.
 1970), as well as sporadic other work.